What is the spiritual formation movement?Question: "What is the spiritual formation movement?"

 Recommended Resource: The Truth War: Fighting for Certainty in an Age of Deception by John MacArthur

 What is spiritual direction?
 What is a spiritual director?
-What is the G12 vision / movement?
+What is spiritual development?

 What is spiritual metaphysics?